NoelKirkland/day-of-the-week-calculator/README.md

 # _PROJECT NAME_

-Weekday-Calculator
+Weekday Calculator

-#### _SHORT DESCR_
+#### _DESCRIPTION_

-This application can tell you what day it was!
-6.24.20
+This application will tell you what day of the week it was based off of an inputted date!

-#### By _**YOUR NAME HERE**_

-Noel Kirkland and Taylor Phillips
+#### By _**Noel Kirkland and Taylor Phillips**_

 ## Description

-_This application will take a date from the user and return what day of the week that day in history was.
+_This application will take a date from the user and return what day of the week that day saw or will be.
 It will also let the user know if they have entered an invalid date_

 ### Specs